JosephLenton/fortress/Readme.md

     │            It has no graphics, and no way of drawing or displaying items.
     │            It does have a UI however.
 It just doesn't know how to draw it.
     │
-    ├─ head      This is what will draw the game to the screen, and offers │            events to hook into.
-Currently this only offers SDL2.
+    ├─ head      High Level Renderer.
+This is what draws the map to the screen, │            decides the players colour (and draws them), and so on.
+    │            It manages a lot of drawing items which don't need to care │            about how items are drawn.
+Like the camera position, and │            offsetting the items when drawn.
+    │
+    │            For the actual drawing this uses the low level renderer.
+    │
+    ├─ llr       Low Level Renderer.
+This is the drawing implementation.
+    │            It uses a generic implementation, and under that it is │            implemented.
+The workings of the implementations are hidden.
+    │            This is to allow the implementations to be swapped in and out.
+    │            Whilst this is a drawing backend, it is unconventional.
+    │            It has a very precise API catered to the style of the game.
     │
     ├─ world     How data is represented.
 Holds all the core data and │            definitions that everything else uses.
 For example creatures,